JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

-  fixes the FPGA-calibrated flip-flop term's biggest error (2.5x too cheap) but does not fix — because a per-leaf sum cannot see it — real synthesis's cross-instance sharing on wide operand-multiplexer trees, confirmed still present (342% whole-design overshoot on `qor/divider/autofsm.py`) after the sky130 wiring landed.
-The anchor guarantee bounds the damage of any of this to a missed opportunity, in both the abstract and the sky130 case.
+  fixes the FPGA-calibrated flip-flop term's biggest error (2.5x too cheap) but does not fix — because a per-leaf sum cannot see it — real synthesis's cross-instance sharing on wide operand-multiplexer trees, confirmed still present (256% whole-design overshoot on `qor/divider/autofsm.py`) after the sky130 wiring landed.
+The anchor bounds model-space regressions; the real whole-design A/B tests guard the physical result.
 - An ARRAY-typed operand cannot be shared.
 Its operand multiplexer is an array of arrays, and `T[A][B]` currently mis-elaborates to VHDL — a bare `make_operand_mux(uint2_t[16], 4)` design fails GHDL import with "can't match